Accessible Web Vendors

 Frequently Asked Questions

-The primary legal standard is the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA, which is widely recognized as the benchmark for ADA compliance in digital interfaces.
+The primary standard is the Web Content Accessibility Guidelines (WCAG) 2.1 or 2.2 at the AA level.

 Read Next